lee1409/blog/src/markdown/create-real-time-streaming-data.md

 };
 ```

-Then the data will automatically po
+Then the data will automatically populate out.

-pulate out.

 image